 CoCreated Awareness

-At this stage the organization’s primary goal is to engage others throughout the organization’s systems (internal & external) to find strengths, weaknesses, opportunities, & threats.
+At this stage, the organization’s primary goal is to engage others throughout the organization’s systems.
+These systems can be internal or external.
+This engagement is essential to find strengths, weaknesses, opportunities, and threats.
 The organization should also be building upon past successes as future goals are identified.

 CoCreated Learning

-At this stage the organization’s primary objective is to improve engagement, communication, collaboration, buy-in, and growth towards goals that will have the greatest impact.
+At this stage the organization’s primary objective is to improve engagement, communication, and collaboration.
+It also aims to enhance buy-in and growth towards impactful goals.
 Organizations at this stage will also re-engage previous/ongoing discussions in order to harness existing momentum and build upon it.

 Co-Creation, Engagement, & Support of Workplace Diversity

 At this stage the organization’s primary goal is to set new goals to support Workplace Diversity.
-Organizations at this stage will often also leverage existing assets, resources, and historical successes to reach higher stages of development & engagement.
+Organizations at this stage often leverage existing assets and resources.
+They use historical successes to reach higher stages of development and engagement.

-Workplace Diversity represents a plurality of norms, values, traditions, customers, and behaviors within an organizational framework that aligns mission, goals, and teamwork.
-How goals are achieved is to be aligned with the individual & the organization’s values while providing flexibility around processes, strategies, and skills.
+Workplace Diversity encompasses a variety of norms, values, and traditions.
+It includes different customers and behaviors.
+This exists within an organizational framework that aligns mission, goals, and teamwork.
+The way goals are achieved should align with both individual and organizational values.
+This approach also provides flexibility around processes, strategies, and skills.

-Organizational leaders that can help co-establish shared goals, while supporting employees to develop their own skills and core competencies along the way, are more likely to realize a fully engaged and motivated team than if they were micro managed at every turn.
-Whether an employee needs directing, training, mentoring, or coaching (see Situational Leadership by Ken Blanchard) will depend on their motivation, attitude, and experience with the task at hand.
+Organizational leaders can help co-establish shared goals.
+They support employees developing their own skills and core competencies along the way.
+Such leaders are more likely to realize a fully engaged and motivated team.
+This is more effective than micro-managing at every turn.
+Whether an employee needs directing, training, mentoring, or coaching depends on their motivation.
+It also depends on their attitude and experience with the task at hand (see Situational Leadership by Ken Blanchard).

 This is not to say that the organization’s mission, values, or vision remain arbitrary or can be adjusted whenever inconvenient.
 Organizational fit, alignment, and investment remain key attributes of an effective and happy employee.
 To achieve this requires the engagement and support of both the employee and the organization.
 Without the support of both any efforts to produce lasting organization (or individual) change is likely to result in failure.

 The above image depicts a generic GAP Analysis.
-Starting at the beginning, the Organization’s goal is to better understand where they are, how they got there, and the barriers that interfere with both organizational learning and additional gains.
+Starting from the beginning, the Organization aims to better understand their current position.
+They also seek to comprehend how they arrived there and identify barriers that hinder organizational learning.
+These barriers also prevent additional gains.
 Without a structured approach the organization’s efforts, and past successes, are likely to remain ineffective and un-reinforced.
 Subsequent improvements are unlikely as the organization’s progress become stalled in confusion, misalignment, and lost traction.

 The Four Stages of Recruitment Innovation